MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/Vouche-Interface-Overview.md

     |**Reason Code**|Describes why an entry was made and can be used for the audit trail.
 Reason codes also provide opportunities for problem patterns analysis.
 The selected reason code is assigned as a default to all journal batches created from this batch.|
     |**Suggest Balancing Amount**|Specifies the amount field on journal lines for the same document number is automatically pre filled with the value which is required to balance the document.|

-## To set up Voucher Setup
+## To set up voucher setup

 Voucher setup is done to define the type of voucher, related transaction direction and default account number.
 Voucher setup can be defined from company information and location.

-- Voucher Setup on company information
+- Voucher setup on company information

   1. Choose the ![img](image/search.jpg)icon, enter **Company Information**, and then choose the related link.
   2. Company Information -> Voucher Setup